dsl-toolkit/dsl-toolkit/packages/dsl-framework/README.md

 console.log(processorChecksHello.Hello.World('!', 'Hello again')('and').again()) // => Hello World !
 Hello again and again

 ```
+The rest of the motivation is kept here for a while because of clarity, and for historical reasons.
+I don't consider it complete or good enough for grasping how the framework works.
+Still coul containg some inspiration for someone.
+I plan continue and polish the hello world examples further to show and cover the abilities of the tool. if you want to see how it really works see the projects in the monorepo of this project, and see the tests within this project.
 # Motivation
 I wanted to have an easy to use function configuring method.
 so that I can develop domain-specific languages easily and keep its application close to the code,